 Montserrat Culture and History

 Originally inhabited by Arawak and Carib Indians, Montserrat was discovered by Columbus in 1493 and settled by English and Irish colonists in 1632.
 African slaves arrived 30 years later.
 The British and French fought for control until Montserrat was confirmed as a British possession in 1783.
 Much of the southern part of Montserrat was devastated and two-thirds of the population fled abroad when the Soufriere Hills volcano began to erupt in July of 1995.
-The volcano is still quite active, its last major eruption occurring in July 2003.
+The volcano is still quite active.

 Montserrat Events and Festivals